We stay by funny economy today

 'Relax,' says the game-theorist policeman.
 'He's got to figure it out too, don't he?'"

-One farmer very honestly answered that he spent five of the allocated 15 Roubles on chicken feed.
-The inspector took this to mean that the thieving farmer pocketed the other ten and promptly had him imprisoned.
+that he spent five of the allocated 15 Roubles on chicken feed.
+The inspector

+had him imprisoned.
 Hearing of this through the rumour mill, the next farmer down the road insisted that he spent all 15 Roubles on food for the chickens.
 The inspector saw this as a case of budget-padding and the farmer as a wasteful opportunist.
 He too was imprisoned.

 The third farmer heard of both episodes and was more prepared for the inspector's arrival.